In addition to product documentation, the following resources are available to help you resolve issues:

 - Send an email to email@example.com.

 Best practices for support request submissions

-The following are the best practices for submitting support requests in the Astronomer support portal:
+The following are the best practices for submitting support requests in the Cloud UI or the Astronomer support portal:

 Always indicate priority